A special licence allows for the sale of alcohol at special occasions or events.

 Special Licences for Conveyances

-If you want to consume alcohol on a hired bus, for example on a journey home from a sports match, you can apply for a special licence to supply or sell alcohol to the passengers.
+If you want to consume alcohol on a hired bus, for example on a journey home from a sports match, you can apply for a special licence to sell and supply that alcohol to the passengers.
 A special licence cannot be issued for a bus trip where each individual brings their own alcohol to consume.
-A person applying for a special licence to supply or sell alcohol must take responsibility for controlling intoxication, provide non-alcoholic alternatives and sometimes food.
+A person applying for a special licence to supply or sell alcohol must take responsibility for preventing intoxication, as well as providing non-alcoholic alternatives and food.

 Deciding on a Special Licence Application

 All Special Licences have to be decided by the District Licensing Committee.
-If your licence is not opposed by the Inspector or Police or Public Health, the Chairman can decide it on his own, based on the information you have given on the application form.
-If there is any opposition to the application, or there is insufficient information in your application to make a decision, the Committee may have to hold a full hearing where you will be invited to attend and answer questions.
-This takes a lot longer to organise, and will take longer than 20 working days, so you are advised to apply 8 weeks in advance if you think a full hearing may be needed.
+If your licence is not opposed by the Inspector or Police or Public Health, the committee chairperson can decide, based on the information you have given on the application form.
+If there is any opposition to the application, or there is insufficient information in your application to make a decision, the committee may have to hold a full hearing where you will be invited to attend and answer questions.
+This takes a lot longer to organise, and will take longer than 20 working days, so you are advised to apply eight weeks in advance if you think a full hearing may be needed.

 Local Alcohol Policy